Photo of Kevin Estes smiling and wearing a dark suit with a black tee shirt. Behind him is an out of focus wooden background.

 Starting Social Security benefits at age 62 instead of age 67 could result in up to a 30% reduction in benefits every year for life.

-Delaying Social Security benefits beyond the full retirement age increases the benefits 8% each year delayed (up to age 70).
+Delaying Social Security benefits beyond the full retirement age increases the monthly benefits 8% each year delayed (up to age 70).

 3. Ignoring Them Can Cause Someone to Work Longer Than Needed